deviljin112/rid_blackmarket/README.md

 ### Release History
 * Version 1.1
     * ADD: Config option for police to use the blackmarket
+    * ADD: Config option for police to see the blackmarket marker

 * Version 1.0
     * ADD: Refill stock on server restart